dhiway/cord-demo-scripts/README.md

 * Step 3: You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=wss%3A%2F%2Fstaging.cord.network#/explorer

-* Step 4: Open the demo file you want to run (eg., `src/demo.ts`) and change `ws://127.0.0.1:9944` to `wss://staging.cord.network`.
+* Step 4: Open the demo file you want to run (eg., `src/func-test.ts`) and change `ws://127.0.0.1:9944` to `wss://staging.cord.network`.
 Save the file.

-* Step 5: run the demo script with `yarn demo`.
-Understand whats happening by checking the code at `src/demo.ts`.
+* Step 5: run the demo script with `npx tsx src/func-test.ts`.
+Understand whats happening by checking the code at `src/func-test.ts`.

-* Step 6: run the VC (Verifiable Credential) demo script by running `yarn demo-vc`.
+* Step 6: run the VC (Verifiable Credential) demo script by running `npx tsx src/func-test.ts`.

   - NOTE: The VerifiableCredential is a required form of output if your application wants to interact with other applications.
 If one needs to have complete eco-system in their control, just the stream format of CORD SDK is good enough.

 ## What next from here?

-* Understand the methods exposed from SDK by refering how `demo.ts` and `demo-vc.ts` files are structured.
+* Understand the methods exposed from SDK by refering how `func-test.ts` and `network-score-test.ts` files are structured.

 * You can refer our white paper for multiple usecases through https://cord.network